Sage-Bionetworks/dccvalidator/inst/app/README.md

 The app is deployed on the Sage Bionetworks' Shiny Pro server through the following steps:

-1. ssh into the shiny pro server and navigate to `/home/kwoo/ShinyApps/dccvalidator-app`
+1. ssh into the Shiny Pro server and navigate to `/home/kwoo/ShinyApps/dccvalidator-app`
 1. `git pull` changes from GitHub
 1. To ensure packages are up-to-date, run `Rscript -e "renv::restore()"`